Gordie Howe: Detroit Red Wings

 As Howe emerged as one of the game's superstars, he was frequently compared to the Montreal Canadiens' Maurice Richard.
 Both were right wingers who wore #9, were regular challengers for the league scoring title, and could also play roughly if needed.
 Their first NHL match-up was in 1946, where Richard hit Howe with a hard check and an elbow to the chin.
 Howe and Richard never got to fight due to Sid Abel intervening.
 Abel received a broken nose.
 Howe recalled "They always thought there was bad blood because I hit [Richard] once coming across the line and he spun like a rocket and fell down.
 He wasn't hurt that much and I started to laugh.
 But the laughter stopped when there were eight guys on me".
 Howe also had a rivalry with the Canadiens' centre Jean Béliveau, who wrote in his autobiography that "trying to strong-arm Gordie off the puck in a corner was akin to wrestling with a telephone pole".
 The Red Wings and Canadiens faced off in four Stanley Cup Finals during the 1950s, and again in the 1966 final; Detroit prevailed in 1952, 1954 and 1955, but Montreal triumphed in 1956 and 1966.

-The Red Wings also had a fierce rivalry with the Chicago Blackhawks who defeated them in the 1961 Stanley Cup Finals.
+The Red Wings also had a fierce rivalry with the Chicago Blackhawks who defeated them in the 1961 Stanley Cup Final.
 Chicago's Stan Mikita recalled one time as a rookie when he slashed Howe saying "he was an old man who didn't belong on the ice"; later in the season Howe exacted revenge with a check that gave Mikita a concussion.
 Bobby Hull recalled the times he and Howe played against each other saying 'I enjoyed every high-sticking minute of it', describing Howe as "strong as a bull and tougher than a night in jail".
 In the 1968 All-Star Game where Hull and Howe were teammates for the first time, Hull said "it was nice finally having Gordie on my side.
-He was no fun playing against".
+He was no fun playing against."
 Hull and Howe would also be rivals in the World Hockey Association (WHA), as members of the Winnipeg Jets and Houston Aeros, respectively, and would be reunited as teammates on the Hartford Whalers where they finished off their playing careers.